Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we introduced PeKit, a training-free, plug-and-play toolkit for LVLM personalization that combines vision foundation models with retrieval-augmented generation and visual prompting.
 Our approach outperforms existing training-based methods without requiring any fine-tuning or additional data beyond the personalized concept inputs.
 To evaluate our method, we proposed a challenging new benchmark that reflects more realistic scenarios involving multi-concept and video personalization, significantly increasing the complexity of the visual recognition task.
 PeKit demonstrates strong robustness and scalability across both multi-concept and video settings.
-Despite its strengths, our benchmark reveals that there is still room for improvement, particularly in handling complex temporal and multi-concept reasoning.
-We believe that PeKit establishes a strong training-free baseline for future research in LVLM personalization. {
+Our benchmark reveals strong performance and shows some improvement points, particularly in handling complex temporal and multi-concept reasoning.
+We believe that PeKit establishes a new efficient training-free baseline for future research in LVLM personalization.